IAHispano/Applio/README.md

 + Tensorboard access via Makefile (make tensorboard)
 + Total epoch slider for the training now limited to 10,000 not just 1000.
 + Added CLI functionality
-  + added train-index-cli.py to train the feature index without the GUI
-  + added extract-small-model.py to extract the small model without the GUI
-  + added infer-cli.py to do inference without the GUI.
+  + added --is_cli flag on infer-web.py to use the CLI system.

 ## This repository has the following features too:
 + Reduce tone leakage by replacing source feature to training-set feature using top1 retrieval;